 Smart Goals Examples of Leadership

-You will see below a few examples of SMART goals set around improving leadership skills.
+Below are a few examples of SMART goals set around improving leadership skills.

-Goal: To Inspire and Motivate of Team Members
+Goal: To Inspire and Motivate Team Members

 Measurable: Productivity was increased by 25 %, and group members reported on the satisfaction survey.